imphys/smlm_datafusion2d/README.md

 ### Program tries to run GPU code when no GPU is present

-Note that the mex files for the GPU code will be produced by `make` if your machine has `nvcc`.
+Note that the mex files for the GPU code will be installed into the MATLAB/all2all directory.
 Once the mex files for the GPU code have been produced, the MATLAB code will prefer to use the GPU functions instead of the CPU functions.
 If you have no GPU available but did compile the mex files for the GPU code, you will get errors and MATLAB will exit.
-To disable the use of the GPU code type `make clean` and use `make cpu` instead of `make` or `make all`.
+To disable the use of the GPU code remove the mex files from the MATLAB/all2all directory and reinstall using ``cmake -DUSE_GPU=OFF .``.

 ### Further questions

-For further questions you can contact the authors:
+For further questions feel free to create an issue on GitHub.
+You can also contact the authors:
 [Hamidreza Heydarian](https://hrheydarian.github.io/) (<H.Heydarian@tudelft.nl>) and
 [Ben van Werkhoven](https://github.com/benvanwerkhoven) (<b.vanwerkhoven@esciencecenter.nl>)
 [Bernd Rieger](http://homepage.tudelft.nl/z63s8/) (<b.rieger@tudelft.nl>)